planetenamek/DiscoSteem-Bot/README.md

 ## Configuration

-Go to the config file.json to add your Discord API application key and configure the ids of your Discord channels.
+Go to the config.json file to add your Discord API application key and configure the ids of your Discord channels.

 ## More informations